pubnub/chat-engine/guide/advancedConcepts/buildAPlugin/buildAPlugin.md

 A plugin allows developers to add nearly any functionality to ChatEngine.
 This functionality can be as simple as a typing indicator or searching for online users.
 Developers can build their own custom plugin(s) so that any functionality they might need can be added to ChatEngine!

 ## Plugin Anatomy
 A plugin is a NodeJS module that exports a mixin-like object that augments ChatEngine objects.
-This effectively hooks into the events ChatEngine creates and allows the developer to do anything before or after an {@linkn Event| ```Event``` } happens.
+This effectively hooks into the events ChatEngine creates and allows the developer to do anything before or after an {@link Event| ```Event``` } happens.

 The plugin entry must be a file called ```plugin.js``` in the root directory.
 From this file you can require any other file as normal, but the entry must be ```plugin.js``` Every plugin must return an object containing the property namespace and middleware or extends.
 One use case would be to modify ChatEngine objects and add new methods to them.
 For example, this plugin adds a method called ```newMethod()``` to the {@link Chat| ```Chat``` } class.